At a Distance, Spring Is Green: Supporting

-A playboy and vitamin with bright, positive energy.
-He is majoring in Computer Science at Myeongil University.
-The best chef at Myeongil University though he talks too much.
-He appears to be very carefree but often feels empty inside and has his own worries he tries to hide.
-He is the only child of two civil servants in The Ministry of Economy.
-He easily gets good grades though he doesn't study at all, just soulless memorization.
-Lives across from Yeo Jun's dorm.
-He has been Kim Sobin's good friend since childhood but has never flirted with her or seen her as more than a friend.
+Chan-ki is a bright and carefree playboy majoring in Computer Science at Myeong-il University.
+He seems to be carefree, but often feels empty inside and has hidden worries.
+Chan-ki is the only child of two civil servants in The Ministry of Economy.
+He has been Kim So-bin's good friend since childhood, but has never flirted with her or seen her as more than a friend.